wp-cool-tools/quick-featured-images/README.txt

 2. The second screen: select a filter to narrow down to posts and pages you want to modify with the image.
 Alternatively, you can drop filtering and jump to Screen 4 directly.
 3. The third screen: refine the filters.
 4. The fourth screen: take a preview.
 If the filtering does not correspond to your expectations you can refine the filters again under the list on this page.
-5. The fifth screen: take an overview the success of the action.
+5. The fifth screen: take an overview of the success of the action.
 6. The sixth screen: take a look on the extra column (marked red) for assigned featured images.
 7. The seventh and last screen: take an overview of your rules for future default featured images.